notepad-plus-plus/npp-usermanual/content/docs/getting-started.md

 1. Download the installer
 2. Run the executable binary and follow the installation flow

+If you are doing managed installation or otherwise want to control the installer from the command line, the installer has its own [command line options](../command-prompt/#installer-options).

 ## Install Notepad++ from 7z or zip
 1. Create a new folder
 2. Unzip the content into the new folder